luisalima/outdatedbrowser_rails/README.md

 * This is a mountable rails engine tested with `rspec` and `capybara`.
   For more info or a good reference to make your own, see [this good tutorial](http://viget.com/extend/rails-engine-testing-with-rspec-capybara-and-factorygirl).
+* The reference to `outdatedbrowser` is a git submodule.
+For a good reference on how to update git submodules, see [this](https://chrisjean.com/git-submodules-adding-using-removing-and-updating/).
 * The rake task `rake generate:assets` copies the assets from the `vendor/outdated-browser` folder (which is a git submodule) to the engine `app` folder.